cwqt/site/posts/2021-01-15-voice-training.md

 # Confidence

-i have virtually zero confidence, even trying to alter my voice causes a lot of tension, & often i'll sit in my chair for hours just thinking about starting before i actually summon up the will to practice -- some things that've helped
+i have virtually zero confidence, even trying to alter my voice causes a lot of tension, & often i'd sit in my chair for hours just thinking about starting before i actually summon up the will to practice -- some things help:
-me:

 - alcohol
 - playing music in the background (don't play sad stuff though)